aihkas/AssetTrackingEF/README.md

 Replace `Yourpassword1` with a strong password of your choice.

-Update the connection string in AssetContext class to match the Docker SQL Server configuration if you're not using the default:
+Update the connection string in the AssetContext class to match the Docker SQL Server configuration if you're not using the default:

 ```
 optionsBuilder.UseSqlServer(@"Server=localhost,1433;Database=AssetTrackingDb;User ID=SA;Password=Yourpassword1");